babylonlabs-io/babylon/x/btcstaking/README.md

    ownership of the Bitcoin secret key over the Babylon staker address.
 5. Ensure the staking transaction is not duplicated with an existing BTC delegation known to Babylon.
-6. Ensure the finality providers that the bitcoins are delegated to are known to Babylon.
+6. Ensure the finality providers that the bitcoin are delegated to are known to Babylon.
 7. If the allow-list is enabled, ensure that the staking transaction is in the allow-list.